ll7/scenario_runner/Docs/Semi_automated_tests.md

 ```

-## III.)
+## 3.)
 Running an semi-automated Test Scenario including recording and evaluation
 We call this third option semi-automated, because you have to start the carla Server (as known) separately.

 So After starting the Carla Server navigate to the following path: